deep5050/dotfiles/README.md

 simple but productive

-# Required tools to use these confs.
+# Required tools to use these confs. (see the install.sh file)

 1. bat
 2. fzf